mxochicale/hai2017/reviewing/1035/REVIEW.md

 a better argument for the values of the chi-square test.

 * "All were ignorant of the purpose of the experiment." to be ignorant is a bit derogative.
-You might said, "particpants were not informed about the..."
+You might said, "participants were not informed about the..."

 * For the figure 1. it would be nice if you describe each of the devices in the 1-d stick.
 It would also be helpful if you add a photo of one person interacting